NorbertZheng/norbertzheng.github.io/_pages/cv.md

   * SODA accelerates the MEC-assisted similar 3D object detection for autonomous driving.
 We designed efficient algorithms for the novel TCAM-NMC in-network accelerator, and through extensive evaluations, confirmed the architecture feasibility and performance superiority on the subject matter.
 * **Cross-People Mobile-Phone Based Airwriting Character Recognition**, Research Intern, Feb.
 2020 - Apr.
 2020
   * School of Cyber Science and Engineering, Wuhan University
-  * Advised by A/Prof. Haojun AI
+  * Advised by A/Prof. Haojun Ai
   * Research on issues related to transfer learning in Air-Writing.
   * Develop a system that can transfer between different people and have better personalized recognition performance.
 * **RISC-V Super Scalar Processor Design and Internet of Things Application**, Research Intern, May.
 2019 - Jan.
 2020